jasminsehic/PullRequestReleaseNotes/README.md

 ### Linux note

-Only tested on Ubuntu 18.04 (Bionic).
-You may need to run `sudo apt-get install libgit2-dev` and `sudo ln -s /usr/lib/x86_64-linux-gnu/libgit2.so /usr/lib/x86_64-linux-gnu/libgit2-572e4d8.so` to ensure libgit2 library can be found by the app.
+Only tested on Ubuntu 18.04 (Bionic) and 20.04 (Focal Fossa).
+You will need to run `sudo apt-get install libgit2-dev` and `sudo ln -s /usr/lib/x86_64-linux-gnu/libgit2.so /usr/lib/x86_64-linux-gnu/libgit2-572e4d8.so` to ensure libgit2 library can be found by the app.
 This is expected to be resolved in a future version of LibGit2Sharp.

 ## Chocolatey Install